Rudolph Bolo Maeglin: Life

 Bolo Mäglin's literary work is extraordinarily diverse.
 There are poems, short stories, novels, dramas, radio plays, musicals, festivals, operetta librettos, revues, cabaret programs, carnival games, Schnitzelbanks and "Fasnachts-Zeedel" from his pen.
 He alternated between Standard German and dialect (especially Basel German).
 Many of his works have been awarded prizes.

 In the foreword to the second edition of the Ruesser, Heinrich Kuhn reports on Bolo's relation to Carnival: “Artists and cabaret artists, that was his world.
 But the Basel Carnival was his main specialty.
 From the window of the dispatch office, in the "Haus zum Gold", the former headquarters of the National-Zeitung on the market square, he hammered the entire report on the street carnival primavista into the typewriter.
 The fact that he not only knew the drum and piccolo marches, but also practiced the art of drumming and whistling, made him a competent reviewer u. a. of the Monster Drummeli in the Küchlin Theatre Basel.
 Many "Fasnachtsclique" (groups performing the carnival) did not always accept his criticism without contradiction and so it could not be missing that one day he himself became a subject of the carnival (Bolo in front of a judge).
 As a good carnival person, he reacted calmly and with humor to the masked intrigue. [...]
 In his enigmatic novella, Bolo tells of a Basel original obsessed with carnival.
 He himself was such an original, fused with his Basel, who knew about the secrets and peculiarities of the old Rhine city.
 Bolo knew how to express this knowledge in soot and in many dialect poems."

-His best-known work is the novel Gilberte de Courgenay.
-As a stage play - premiered on August 24, 1939 in the Schauspielhaus Zürich - this play brought it to over 450 performances.
+His best-known work is the novel Gilberte de Courgenay, about the young Swiss woman Gilberte Montavon.
+As a stage play – premiered on 24 August 1939 in the Schauspielhaus Zürich – this play brought it to over 450 performances.
 It is still very popular with professional and amateur theaters today.

-In 1943 he was one of the founders of the Basel Writers' Association, as its vice-president he served for many years.
+In 1943, he was one of the founders of the Basel Writers' Association, as its vice-president he served for many years.

-In 2005 a memorial showcase was inaugurated in the Ortsmuseum Binningen as part of a vernissage, in which, in addition to a small selection of his wide range of works, numerous objects from his everyday life can be seen.
+In 2005, a memorial showcase was inaugurated in the Ortsmuseum Binningen as part of a vernissage, in which, in addition to a small selection of his wide range of works, numerous objects from his everyday life can be seen.
 Some of his poems, presented by Bolo personally, can be played at the push of a button.
 Since August 2014, around 40 years after Bolo's death, a path that leads from Binningen's Margarethenstrasse to Bruderholzrain has been named after him.